CADWRDeltaModeling/BayDeltaSCHISM/docsrc/topics/overview.rst

 .. _tropic:

 *barotropic warm up:*
 At the beginning of a new study, or for each alternative with large landscape or sea level differences, we do a preliminary simulation in barotropic mode (in 2D no density, very diffusive settings).
 The only purpose of this run is to extract a reasonally dampened ocean boundary condition for the rest of the study.
 The output of this step is a file called `uv3D.th.nc`.
-For more information ...
+For more information see :ref:

 *hotstart:*
 This is the name of the file used for initializing the model or restarting it to change inputs or recover from an error.
+See :ref:`hotstart`.

 *hydraulic structures:*
 This is the term used for gates and barriers.
+See :ref:`structures`.

 *nudging:*
 Nudging is a crude form of data assimilation that is used either to generate a sponge-like boundary condition on the coastal boundary or to aid with spin-up of the model in a hindcast.